 Alternative Options:

-Below you will find a mix of chocolate cup options, such as nut-free cups or clean-ingredient peanut butter cups - Just make sure to read the ingredients first to ensure the products works well with your restrictions.
+Below you will find a mix of chocolate cup options, such as nut-free cups or clean-ingredient peanut butter cups - Just make sure to read the ingredients first to ensure the products work well with your restrictions.

-Another candy options include treats from YumEarth, like their fruit gummies or pops.
+Other candy options include treats from YumEarth, like their fruit gummies or pops.
 You can even join FARE by celebrating Valentine's Day without candy.
 Instead, send a sweet e-valentine to your loved one while also supporting the research and education needed to help the food allergy community leap forward.
 For more information or to donate today, visit: https://www.foodallergy.org/valentine

 Chocolate Sunbutter Cups